aiven/devportal/docs/tools/terraform/reference/cookbook/postgres-clickhouse-integration-recipe.rst

 Aiven for PostgreSQL® as a source for Aiven for ClickHouse®
 ===========================================================

-You can use a PostgreSQL database as a data source and Aiven for ClickHouse - to read, transform, and execute jobs using data from the PostgreSQL server.
+You can use a PostgreSQL database as a data source and Aiven for ClickHouse® - to read, transform, and execute jobs using data from the PostgreSQL server.
 For this purpose, you need to integrate Aiven for PostgreSQL® with Aiven for ClickHouse®.
-Check out this article to learn how to connect these services using `Aiven Terraform Provider <https://registry.terraform.io/providers/aiven/aiven/latest/docs>`_.
+Continue reading to learn how to connect these services using `Aiven Terraform Provider <https://registry.terraform.io/providers/aiven/aiven/latest/docs>`_.

 Let's cook!
 -----------

 Imagine that you've been collecting IoT measurements from thousands of sensors and storing them in ClickHouse database ``iot_measurements``.
-Now, you'd like to enrich your metrics by adding the sensor's location measurement so that you can filter the metrics by the city name.
+Now, you'd like to enrich your metrics by adding the sensor's location to the measurements so that you can filter the metrics by city name.
 The sensor's location data is available in the ``sensors_dim`` database in PostgreSQL.

 This recipe calls for the following: